Şahkulu (painter)

 Şahkulu (شاه قولی; شاهقلی بغدادی Shāhqulī-i Baghdādī; died 1556) was an Ottoman painter who played a leading role in a formation of the saz style.

 Saz style "in which mythical creatures derived from Chinese or Islamic sources move through an enchanted forest made up of oversized composite blossoms and feathery leaves, has parallels in the art of the Aqqoyunlu and Safavid courts at Tabriz, where Shahquli trained under a master named Aqa Mirak" (it was not the well-known painter of Tahmasp's court).
 According to Sam Mirza Safavi (who does not mention his emigration to Ottoman lands) Şahkulu came from Qom.
 His name is in a document found in Ottoman Archives among the scholars and artisans who were exiled from Tabriz to Istanbul via Amasya on 12 April 1515, the aftermath of Ottoman occupation of Tabriz after the battle of Chaldiran.
-The 1525-26 register of court artisans list him as the head draftsman (ressam) of the twenty-nine artists and twelve apprentices employed there, with high daily salry of twenty two akçe.
+The 1525-26 register of court artisans list him as the head draftsman (ressam) of the twenty-nine artists and twelve apprentices employed there, with high daily salary of twenty two akçe.
 He became popular with Suleiman, to whom he gave a picture of a peri, and received gifts including 2000 akçe and broaded caftans and velvets.
-Another register from the same year adds the note that he joined the Istanbul naqqash khana ("painter's house") in 1520-21.
+Another register from the same year adds the note that he joined the Istanbul naqqash khana ("painter's house") in 1520–21.

 He next appears in 1545-46 as head (sar buluk) of the Anatolian ("Rumi") section of the naqqash khana (it was one of the two sections).
 According to Mustafa Ali, writing in 1586, Şahkulu was given an independent studio where the sultan liked to watch him work, together with a position of chief painter (naqqash bashi) and salary of one hundred akçe (this last figure is probably an exaggeration, because the salary would have been without precedent).
 A note in a list of gifts made by the sultan to his court artists in 1555–6 states that Şahkulu had died before the gift could be presented to him.
 His most important pupil was Kara Memi.